CMU-SAFARI/MetaSys/metasys_readme.md

-WIP README for MetaSys.

-# How to interact with the MetaSys Library
-TODO
-## How to perform static/dynamic atom creation
-TODO
-## How to map/unmap
-TODO
-## How to add  new functionalities for atoms
-TODO
 # How to develop a new use case of MetaSys
 ## Describe prefetcher and challenges
 The prefetcher in the MetaSys system is a stride prefetcher that makes use of hints provided by the atom abstraction.
 The programmer conveys access pattern information of a data structure to the hardware via atoms using MetaSysLib.